airbytehq/airbyte/airbyte-integrations/connectors/source-apple-search-ads/bootstrap.md

 * [Keyword-Level Report](https://developer.apple.com/documentation/apple_search_ads/get_keyword-level_reports)

 Connector uses `start_date` config for initial reports sync and current date as an end date if this one is not explicitly set.
+You can also set timezone as an optional parameter to determine how the report data is aggregated

 At the moment, report streams are only set to the `DAILY` granularity (e.g: `campaigns_report_daily`, `adgroups_report_daily`, `keywords_report_daily`).